DigitalGeographyLab/green-path-server/README.md

 Green Paths is an open source route planner being developed by Digital Geography Lab, University of Helsinki, for the project [UIA HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en/uia-cities/helsinki).
 Its goal is to inform people on fresh air and quiet routes for walking and cycling in Helsinki region.
 It utilizes Air Quality Index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled [traffic noise data](www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset#E) from the Helsinki capital region.
 AQI is based on real-time hourly data as a composite measure of NO2, PM2.5, PM10, SO2 and O3.

-Currently implemented features include calculation of unpolluted and quiet paths for walking or cycling (separately) with respect to real-time air quality and typical (day-evening-night time) noise levels from road and rail traffic.
+Currently implemented features include calculation of unpolluted, green and quiet paths for walking or cycling (separately) with respect to real-time air quality, street level green view index and typical (day-evening-night time) noise levels from road and rail traffic.
 The exposure-based routing method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).

 ## Green paths routing API
 See [docs/green_paths_api.md](docs/green_paths_api.md) for detailed documentation of the green paths routing API.